2026 Mosquito Fleet Fest coming May 23rd & 24th

 A guided tour experience, learning about Kitsap’s Mosquito Fleet history with guest narrator and local historian Josh Farley.

-Tickets are purchased on this site through the Port Orchard Bay Street Association.
+Tickets are purchased on this site through the Port Orchard Waterfront Alliance.

 Hosted by: Love Kitsap